DylanDelaporte/backup-tool/README.md

 ./configure.sh #before executing you can modify cron task in this file
 ```
 2. Add absolute path of folders to backup inside `/usr/local/bin/directories` file

+Also : to start a backup when you want execute script `/usr/local/bin/start-backup`